ClementTsang/dircs/README.md

 cargo install dircs --locked
 ```

-As of writing, `dircs` is built using Rust 1.69.0.
+As of writing, `dircs` has been tested to build using Rust 1.69.0.

 ## Usage